SpektraSystems/IoT-Central-AIW/instructions/README.md

 ## Exercise 3 -	Connect IoT Plug and Play Certified Devices

-In this exercise, you will see how to connect an IoT Plug and play certified devices from the device catalog to your existing IoT Central Application
+In this exercise, you will see how to connect an IoT Plug and play certified devices to your existing IoT Central Application

 ## Exercise 4 -	IoT Central Openness and Integrations